awsdocs/porting-assistant-user-guide/doc_source/porting-assistant-assessment-tool.md

 1. Verify the [Prerequisites](porting-assistant-prerequisites.md)\.

 1. From the **Set up Porting Assistant for \.NET** page of the assessment tool, select an **AWS name profile** from the dropdown list or **Add a named profile**\.
-Porting Assistant for \.NET uses your AWS profile to share your solution information with AWS to make the Porting Assistant tool better\.
+Porting Assistant for \.NET uses your AWS profile to share your solution information with AWS to make the Porting Assistant for \.NET tool better\.

-1. Under **Porting Assistant for \.NET data usage sharing**, clear the check box if you do not want to share your Porting Assistant solution information with AWS\.
+1. Under **Porting Assistant for \.NET data usage sharing**, clear the check box if you do not want to share your Porting Assistant for \.NET solution information with AWS\.

    If you accept the data collection option, the following application data is collected:
-   + Application errors generated when running assessments, porting, or when performing other functions provided by the Porting Assistant tool\.
+   + Application errors generated when running assessments, porting, or when performing other functions provided by the Porting Assistant for \.NET tool\.
-   + Names and versions of public NuGet packages assessed by the Porting Assistant tool\.
+   + Names and versions of public NuGet packages assessed by the Porting Assistant for \.NET tool\.
-   + Metrics for assessments run by the Porting Assistant tool on public NuGet packages, such as the number of packages and solutions, and the amount of time taken to create a solution\.
+   + Metrics for assessments run by the Porting Assistant for \.NET tool on public NuGet packages, such as the number of packages and solutions, and the amount of time taken to create a solution\.

    You can change your data collection settings at any time in the **Settings** menu\.

 1. Choose **Next** to assess your solution\.

-## Assess a new solution<a name="porting-assistant-assessment-tool-job"></a>
+## Assess a new solution using the assessment tool<a name="porting-assistant-assessment-tool-job"></a>

 The following steps guide you through the creation of a new assessment solution\.

 1. From the **Assess a new solution** page of the assessment tool, **Specify a solution file path**\.
 Choose your source solution \(\.sln\) file to start an assessment for your \.NET Framework application\.
+**Note**
+The project is assessed using the version selected in your settings\.
+The default version is \.NET Core 6\.0\.

 1. Choose **Assess**\.
 You will be taken to the **Assessed solutions** page, where you can view a list of your solutions and the following details about each solution:
    + **Ported projects** — The number of projects in the solution that have been ported\.
    + **Incompatible packages** — The number of packages in the solution that are incompatible with \.NET Core \.
    + **Incompatible APIs** — The number of API calls in the solution that are incompatible with \.NET Core\.
-   + **Portability score** — The portability score indicates how portable an individual project is\.
-It is represented as a fraction of compatible APIs/non\-compatible APIs within the solution\.
+   + **Build errors** — The number of build errors in a solution after it has been assessed\.

 1. The status of your assessment appears at the top of the page\.
 Choose **View details** to see an overview of your solution assessment, which includes a breakdown of the incompatible NuGet packages and APIs\.
 You can also view the project references and source files from this page\.